brainboutique/wallbox-mqtt/README.md

   * Locked
   * Ready
   * waiting_to_unlock (Sorry for the spelling - but this comes from upstream!)
-  * offline (in case the mqtt proxy is offline or cannot connect to API)
+  * Error getting status (in case the mqtt proxy cannot connect to API)

 - Actions supported
 ```